OscarJHernandez/OscarJHernandez.github.io/_posts/2019-03-31-twitter_automotive_sentiment_analysis.md

 # Data collection and cleaning

-With the model now in place, the next step of the project was to collect data from twitter based on keywords related to the car brands that we were examining.
-For this task we used the [twython library](https://twython.readthedocs.io/en/latest/) this allowed us to listen to live twitter feed based on the keywords that we used.
+With the model now in place, the next step of the project was to collect data from twitter based on keywords related to the car brands that were examined.
+The keywords used in this study where

+* __keywords:__ daimler; BMW; mercedes benz; toyota; ford; tesla; porsche;

+We used the [twython library](https://twython.readthedocs.io/en/latest/) which allowed us to listen to live twitter feed based on the above keywords.

 An [AWS EC2](https://aws.amazon.com/ec2/) server was used to collect all of these tweets into an [SQLite database](https://www.sqlite.org/index.html).
 Once the twitter data was collected the database was downloaded and the text was processed as follows: